Paraquat Lawsuit Settlement Amounts

 • Axe v Spring Meadows (Pennsylvania 2018) $215,000 Settlement: The plaintiff was 73 years old and alleged that he developed tardive dyskinesia from medications given to him by a nursing home.
 Why was the settlement payout so low?
 I don’t know.

-• Plaintiff v Defendant (New York 2017) $1,400,000 Settlement: Plaintiff (mid-30s) develops tardive dyskinesia from antipsychotic medication used to treat her bipolar and sues the doctor who prescribed it.
+• Plaintiff v Defendant (New York 2017) $1,400,000 Settlement: Plaintiff (mid-30s) develops tardive dyskinesia from antipsychotic medication used to treat her bipolar disorder and sues the doctor who prescribed it.

 • Soref v Agresti (Florida 2017) $569,000 Verdict: A female in her mid-20s with a history of drug abuse claims bipolar drugs cause her to develop tardive dyskinesia.

 • Tamaraz v Lincoln Electric (Ohio 2007) $20,500,000 Verdict: This is a rare jury payout involving a Parkinson’s disease case.
 The plaintiff filed a welding rod product liability lawsuit alleging he developed Parkinson’s disease from exposure to manganese in welding rods.
 A jury awarded $17.5 million to him and another $3 million to his wife.
-This verdict underscores the high potential compensation payouts a jury might give in Parkinson’s disease case.
+This verdict underscores the high potential compensation payouts a jury might give in a Parkinson’s disease case.

 These cases (particularly the welding rod case) are suggestive of the type of verdict we might expect to see in Paraquat bellwether trials.
 These compensation awards support the settlement payout valuation estimates above.